List of Vertigo Comics reprint collections

-Vertigo, also known as DC Vertigo, was an imprint of American comic book publisher DC Comics started in 1993, with the purpose of publishing comics with adult content that did not fit the restrictions of DC's main line, allowing for more creative freedom.
-It consisted of company-owned titles such as The Sandman and Hellblazer, as well as creator-owned titles such as Preacher and Fables.
-The imprint was discontinued in January 2020, and future reprinted material will be published under the new DC Black Label imprint, intended for mature audiences.
+Vertigo Comics, also known as DC Vertigo, is an imprint of American comic book publisher DC Comics started in 1993, with the purpose of publishing comics with adult content that did not fit the restrictions of DC's main line, allowing for more creative freedom.
+It consists of company-owned titles such as The Sandman and Hellblazer, as well as creator-owned titles such as Preacher and Fables.
+The imprint was discontinued in January 2020, and future reprinted material was published under the new DC Black Label imprint, intended for mature audiences.
+DC brought back Vertigo imprint in 2024.

 Collected editions

 The collected editions listed here reprint material in standard-size hardcovers and trade paperbacks, including original graphic novels.